Home Runs at Hinchliffe

 - Third base: Samuel Colt, founder of Colt firearms and the Colt Gun Mill, started in Paterson and part of the national park

 - Shortstop: Victor Cruz, hometown hero and NFL wide receiver

 - Right field: “Cool Papa” Bell, known as the fastest man in baseball, famed Negro Leagues base stealer, and Hall of Famer

 - Center field: Larry Doby, Hall of Famer, Paterson native, and 7-time MLB All Star

 - Left field: Monte Irvin, Newark Eagles star, MLB star outfielder, and Willie Mays mentor

-This year, the #FindYourPark/#EncuentraTuParque theme is Parks 101, showcasing the lesser-known stories of our country’s national parks.
+In 2017, the #FindYourPark/#EncuentraTuParque theme is Parks 101, showcasing the lesser-known stories of our country’s national parks.
 Stay in touch to hear stories like Hinchliffe Stadium and read about more baseball history in national parks.